ElunaLuaEngine/Eluna/README.md

 ## About

-Eluna Lua Engine © is used for certain World of Warcraft emulators.
+Eluna Lua Engine Â© is used for certain World of Warcraft emulators.
 Eluna supports MaNGOS, CMaNGOS, and TrinityCore.
 We're currently working hard to make Eluna better for our supporters.<br />
-Follow us on our [Twitter](https://twitter.com/EmuDevs) page to view the latest news about EmuDevs and what's going on with Eluna Lua Engine ©.
+Follow us on our [Twitter](https://twitter.com/EmuDevs) page to view the latest news about EmuDevs and what's going on with Eluna Lua Engine Â©.

 If you're having trouble, post in Eluna's support here: [Eluna Support Forum](http://emudevs.com/forumdisplay.php/84-Support)<br />
 If you need help regarding methods, hooks and other wiki related documentation, go to [Eluna API](http://eluna.emudevs.com/).